emilygv/emilyvernon.com/privacy-policy.md

 **How We Share Your Personal Information**

 We share your Personal Information with third parties to help us use your Personal Information, as described above.
-For example, we use Google Analytics to help us understand how our visitors use the Website - you can read more about how Google uses your Personal Information[here](https://www.google.com/intl/en/policies/privacy/){:target="_blank"}.
+For example, we use Google Analytics to help us understand how our visitors use the Website - you can read more about how Google uses your Personal Information [here](https://www.google.com/intl/en/policies/privacy/){:target="_blank"}.
 You can also opt-out of Google Analytics [here](https://tools.google.com/dlpage/gaoptout){:target="_blank"}.

 The types of third parties with whom we might share elements of your Personal Information include: